dianagafita/online-store/README.md

 # E-Shop
 This is a React project for an E-Shop.
-A simple user can view the products, add them to the cart, and ultimatly purchase them.
+A simple user can view the products, add them to the cart, and ultimately purchase them.
-The Admin has a special dasboard from where he can see all the orders, products and users.
+The Admin has a special dashboard from where he can see all the orders, products and users.
 It can add, remove or edit products.
 To see a demo of the project: [VIEW DEMO](https://foodie-react.onrender.com/)